DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Zuboff, Shoshana, 2019, The Age of Surveillance Capitalism; The Fight for a Human Future at the New Frontier of Power, London, Profile Books.md

 ![[Pasted image 20231026132742.png]]

-... the author continues to discuss tea
+... the author continues to discuss this.

 The rise of democracy was bound to industrial capitalism's dependency on the masses and their contribution to the prosperity necessitated by the new organization of production.